grafana/loki/README.md

     basicAuthPassword: test_password
 ```

-Make sure to adjust the url and authentication to your needs, the url should be:
+Make sure to adjust the url and authentication to your needs, the `url` should be:

 - `http://localhost:3100` when run Loki locally
-- `http://loki:3100` when run Loki with docker or docker-compose
+- `http://loki:3100` when run Loki with docker-compose

-basicAuthUser and basicAuthPassword should same as your Grafana setting.
+`basicAuthUser` and `basicAuthPassword` should same as your Grafana setting.

 ## Further Reading